Here is a list of resources for Pit Bull Terrier advocates.

 - U.S. Department of Justice

-The U.S. Department of Justice has ruled against breed discrimination for service animals.
+The U.S. Department of Justice has ruled against breed restrictions for service animals.
 This article provides more information.

-For a more comprehensive list of organizations that don’t endorse breed-discriminatory legislation, click here.
+For a more comprehensive list of organizations that don’t endorse breed-specific legislation, click here.